Lucky-Kashyap/Learning-Angular-JS/readme.md

 - Child routing (Group Routing)
 - Module Routing

+        - In model creates routing paths and in app.component.html use it

+                <a routerLink="register">Register</a>

+        - Include this model (routing file) inside app.module.ts file

 - Lazy Loading
 - Redirect 404 page if route not found
 - Get Route Values